Projects, Papers & Portfolio : Profile building for Ivy League Admissions Fall 2026

 Non-STEM Portfolio

 Not all students are builders or coders.
 Some are artists, writers, musicians, or community changemakers.
-A non-STEM portfolio is equally valuable and allows students to express their individuality, creativity, and social consciousness.
+A non-STEM portfolio is equally valuable and allows students to express their individuality, creativity and social consciousness.
 It can include essays, artwork, performances, or digital content.

 Non-STEM portfolios can begin at any point in high school, but Grades 9 and 10 are ideal for exploring interests without the pressure of perfection.
 Students should start with what excites them—whether it's painting murals, writing short stories, or producing mini documentaries—and build from there.
 Over time, consistent passion projects evolve into a compelling portfolio that showcases personal values and growth.

-For instance, Aashman Trivedi, a pianist since 2012, has performed at schools, old age homes, and orphanages, playing pieces like Turkish March and Moonlight Sonata, along with three original compositions.
+Aashman Trivedi, a pianist since 2012, has performed at schools, old age homes, and orphanages, playing pieces like Turkish March and Moonlight Sonata, along with three original compositions.
 Showcasing his diverse talents beyond academics, SAT and research papers helped Aashman secure an admit to the coveted University of Chicago.

 Let’s take a look at top US universities that accept supplemental material in the form of research papers and portfolios-